 I recently went separate ways with my long term business partner.

-We started off as friends at a homeowners solutions convention and ended up setting a partnership business 3 months later.
+The people I was with and I started off as friends at a homeowners solutions convention and ended up setting a partnership business 3 weeks later.

-Before then, I was stuck in a dead end job I had been trying to walk out of.
+Before then, I was stuck in a dead end task I had been trying to walk out of.
 This opportunity turned things around.
-However, two years into the partnership, we were dealing with mistrust and misuse of company finances.
-With my finance background and the desire to uphold ethical values of a professional entrepreneur, I couldn’t take it.
+However, more than one years into the partnership, every one of us were dealing with mistrust and misuse of company finances.
+With my finance background and the desire to uphold ethical values of a professional entrepreneur, I could not take it.
 Sold my shares and set up my company.
-We had employees who would handle everything, here I was trying to juggle everything alone.
-My first and most expensive mistake was to promise my old and new customers to wait out a new shipment of heat and ac products I had made.
-But because of the miscalculation of the arrival date, the products ended up arriving halfway into the winter season.
-I lost a lot of orders on boiler installation equipment, central heating assembly parts, furnace parts, HEPA filter, programmable thermostat, electric heat pump, and smart HVAC.
-My aim was to become a distributor so I wasn’t really prepared for other market needs like actual boiler repair or installation of hot water boiler so I didn’t even need to hire an HVAC repairman.
+The people I was with and I had employees who would handle everything, here I was trying to juggle everything alone, then my first and most expensive mistake was to promise my seasoned and new customers to wait out a new shipment of heat and air conditioner products I had made.
+But because of the miscalculation of the arrival date, the products ended up arriving halfway into the Winter time season.
+I lost a lot of orders on boiler installation equipment, central heating assembly parts, furnace parts, HEPA filter, programmable temperature control, electric heat pump, and smart Heating and A/C. My aim was to become a distributor so I wasn’t honestly prepared for other market needs love actual boiler maintenance or installation of hot water boiler so I didn’t even need to hire an Heating and A/C repairman.
 So I ended up holding onto my supplies until the season passed.
-I was banking my competitive edge on supplying whole home heating equipment and improvised electric fireplace suites for the modern homes.
-I was glad to learn that I wasn’t the only one facing supply chain issues since my former partner also faced stock outages due to stock mismanagement by the employees I left behind.
+I was banking my competitive edge on supplying whole house heating equipment and improvised electric fireplace suites for the new homes.
+I was ecstatic to learn that I wasn’t the only one facing supply chain issues since my former partner also faced stock outages due to stock mismanagement by the employees I left behind.